darkhark/TextMining/README.md

 For the spell checker, only up to 15 words will be added to the Tkinter Text.

-Check the Assignment01Deliverable for more details.
+Check docs/Assignment01Deliverable for more details.